airbnb/epoxy-ios/README.md

 ## Contributing

 Pull requests are welcome!
 We'd love help improving this library.
 Feel free to browse through open [issues](https://github.com/airbnb/epoxy-ios/issues) to look for things that need work.
 If you have a feature request or bug, please open a new issue so we can track it.
+Contributors are expected to follow the [Code of Conduct](./CODE_OF_CONDUCT.md).

 ## License